MicrosoftDocs/WindowsCommunityToolkitDocs/docs/mvvm/Introduction.md

 # Introduction to the MVVM Toolkit

-The `Microsoft.Toolkit.Mvvm` package (aka MVVM Toolkit) is a modern, fast, and modular MVVM library.
+The `CommunityToolkit.Mvvm` package (aka MVVM Toolkit) is a modern, fast, and modular MVVM library.
 It is part of the Windows Community Toolkit and is built around the following principles:

 - **Platform and Runtime Independent** - **.NET Standard 2.0** and **.NET 5** 🚀 (UI Framework Agnostic)
 - **Simple to pick-up and use** - No strict requirements on Application structure or coding-paradigms (outside of 'MVVM'ness), i.e., flexible usage.